 one is unique and changes regularly.
 Doing this can be technically

-- There are passwords on many kinds of systems:
+- There are many kinds of systems, all with privileged accounts:

-The automation must include many integrations, with different
+The automation must include many integrations -- to client and server

-- The majority of privileged passwords are on PCs and laptops.
+- The majority of privileged accounts are on PCs and laptops.

 - Secure, reliable storage.